turboapps/docs/reference/turbo_play/turbo_play.md

 ### Turbo URI scheme

-The Turbo protocol directs TurboPlay to execute a local execution of an application, or connects to a remote application server capable of launching a Turbo application.
+The Turbo protocol directs Turbo Play to execute a local execution of an application, or connects to a remote application server capable of launching a Turbo application.

 ```
 turbo://{portalAuthority}/{configPath}?t={type}&h={hash}&v={version}